datacentricdesign/iob22/assignments/05-covid-dashboard/step5.md

 TODO screenshot of results

-# Task 5.2 Display New Cases
+# Task 5.2 Display New COVID Cases

-For the new cases, we use once again a similar vega template, this time with arc to represent a pie chart.
+For the new COVID cases, we use a similar Vega template.
+This time, we use the type `arc` to represent a pie chart.
+Create a file `templates/new.json` and paste the following JSON structure.

 ```json
 {